 But New Askar is also full of a vibrant community of people, including children who are eager to learn, explore, and dream about where their lives will take them as they grow.
 See our photo slide show here.

-RJ is determined to make everlasting social impact by standing up for the social and political rights of those around the world.
-His work in Palestinian refugee camps and his efforts as the President of NYU's Muslim Students Association has greatly impacted his career aspirations.
-A Senior in Global Liberal Studies at NYU, RJ is concentrating on Politics, Rights, and Development.
-He is also pursuing a minor in Social Entrepreneurship.
+He is determined to make everlasting social impact by standing up for the social and political rights of those around the world.
+RJ graduated from New York University in 2018 with a degree in Global Liberal Studies concentrating on Politics, Rights, and Development.
+He also minored in Social Entrepreneurship.
 While at NYU, he was chosen as one of NYU’s Most Influential Students and was awarded the prestigious Dalai Lama Fellowship.

 Hannah was born and raised in Seattle, Washington.
 Having experienced the power of positive mentors throughout her high school years, she is very passionate about the importance of having adults to cheer you on through genuine friendship– and who can sometimes believe in you more than you believe in yourself.

-Also a student at New York University, she concentrates in Arabic, Middle Eastern & Islamic Studies and Creative Production, she currently works as a producer and production coordinator in New York City.
-During her undergraduate years her research was focused on refugee issues, most specifically the process of educational integration for children moving from Iraq and Afghanistan settling into classrooms across the U.S. She plans to go into teaching after graduation.
+A graduate from New York University where she concentrated in Arabic, Middle Eastern & Islamic Studies and Creative Production, she currently works as a producer and production coordinator in New York City.
+During her undergraduate years her research was focused on refugee issues, most specifically the process of educational integration for children moving from Iraq and Afghanistan into classrooms across the U.S. She plans to go into teaching in the future.

 Ashraf was born in the West Bank and lived there until the age of five, when the violence of the Second Intifada drove his family to immigrate to the United States, settling in an East Bay Oakland suburb.

 Ashraf has a passion for social justice and a drive to pursue knowledge outside of purely academic contexts.
 He graduated in 2017 from Santa Clara University with a major in Political Science and emphases in Arabic, Islamic, and Middle Eastern Studies and Social Entrepreneurship.
-His background—living in the West Bank and immigrating to the United States, and academic - studying political science and Middle Eastern studies, combined with his experiences conducting research in Morocco and Nepal serve as the foundation in which he hopes to build a career researching, developing, and implementing sustainable solutions to assist the Middle East’s marginalized.
+His background, both personal - living in the West Bank and immigrating to the United States, and academic - studying political science and Middle Eastern studies, combined with his experiences researching and working in non-profit development in Morocco, Nepal, Palestine, and Kenya are the foundation on which is building a career researching, developing, and implementing solutions to socioeconomic and political issues in the Middle East.